nanotech-empa/aiida-nanotech-empa/README.md

 Additional notes:

-  - Use the `--dry` option to preview the release change.
   - The release tag (e.g. a/b/rc) is determined from the last release.
-    Use the `--tag` option to switch the release tag.
+    Use the `--tag beta (alpha/gamma)`  option to switch the release tag.